johnthesmith/ejson/README.md

-# ljson
+# ejson

-1. Light JSON is a minified JSON format with minimum numbers of lexemes.
+1. Easy JSON is a minified JSON format with minimum numbers of lexemes.

+# Transformations

+0. The format offers:
+    1. the uniquely invertible transformations ```ejson = f( json )```.
+    0. the specific invertible transformations ```json = j( ejson )``` without coments.
+0. ejson can not be converted to text without a newline character.

 ## Example

 ```
-# This is example of LJSON fromat
+# This is example of ejson fromat
 # Simple data types
 null null
 bool true